 The National Park Service requires that a certified historic architect or engineer sign off on any work done on the home.
 This helps ensure that you're preserving your house's history, but it can also be a hassle to find one and get them to sign off on things like painting or replacing windows.
 The National Park Service has resources available for homeowners who want to do this right, including help with finding someone who specializes in historic preservation as well as tips for getting started with restoration projects.

-When you're deciding what to do with your home and how much money to invest, it's important to pick a few things that will make the biggest impact on its value.
-You don't want to try doing everything at once--it's better for your budget and for your sanity if you take it one step at a time.
+When you’re deciding what to do with your home and how much money to invest, it’s important to pick a few things that will make the biggest impact on its value.
+You don’t want to try doing everything at once–it’s better for your budget and for your sanity if you take it one step at a time.

 If possible, hire professionals who know what they're doing and have experience working on historic buildings like yours.
 If this isn't an option (or even if it is), ask friends and family members for help!